 The Iris Prize LGBTQ+ Film Festival sponsored by FROOT and Aberystwyth University have established a fund to finance documentary film (Running time: 22/25 Minutes or 40 Minutes) produced by emerging British LGBTQ+ filmmakers.
 The fund will award up-to £20000 towards a production annually for at least three years.
-Key dates for the second year are listed below.
+Key dates for the third year will be available soon.

 The Iris Prize will oversee the intake and shortlisting of the applications to the Fund.
 The Iris Prize Team will be headed by Berwyn Rowlands (Festival Director) and Angela Clarke (BAFTA nominated Documentary film maker).
 OMG shall make the final selection from the shortlist provided by the Iris Prize.

 The initial application will require the following elements:

 - Project Title

 - Film maker statement explaining why their project should be financed

 - Examples of relevant work to support the application

 Individuals living in the UK can apply.
 The fund will be interested in supporting filmmakers who identify as part of communities that are underrepresented in the film industry, including, but not limited to, black, Asian, and minority ethnic people and women.